eclipxe13/sepomexphp/README.md

 Also, check the `zipcode-info.php` script. and `ZipCodeDataTest.php`

 Do you have your own dataset of Sepomex?
-You can extend this library, just create `DataGateway` that implements the methods and get the data from anywhere.
+You can extend this library, just create `DataGatewayInterface` that implements the methods and get the data from anywhere.

 # About the SEPOMEX information (as of 2017-01-25)